mvrzan/salesforce-data-cloud-iceberg-s3-connector/README.md

 - **S3 Storage Integration**: Read parquet files directly from AWS S3
 - **Azure Blob**: Read parquet files directly from Azure Blob Storage
 - **Schema Evolution**: Manages schema changes and data versioning through Iceberg's native capabilities

+> Note: This project does not implement all of the [Apache Iceberg API specifications](https://iceberg.apache.org/spec/).
+It is only using a few routes to demonstrate the functionality of a metadata catalog and enable the Data Cloud integration.

 ## How does it work?